LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 A property record in Turkey is an entry in the state-supervised land registry that officially registers ownership information of an immovable property, real rights over the property, and other legal situations.
 The property record in Turkey is a legal document created to ensure the legal validity of property ownership and other rights related to the immovable property under Turkish Real Estate Law and to provide transparent monitoring of these rights.
 In Turkey, land registry records are kept by the General Directorate of Land Registry and Cadastre, and the legal status of each property is determined by the information contained in these records.

-• Transfers and Transactions: All legal transactions registered in the land registry, such as changes in ownership, sales transactions, and transfers.
+- Transfers and Transactions: All legal transactions registered in the land registry, such as changes in ownership, sales transactions, the title deed sale price etc.

 The legal significance of the land registry record extends far beyond merely determining property ownership.
 The land registry record is a mandatory requirement for the legal validity of property ownership.
 According to the Turkish Civil Code, transactions related to immovable property become legally valid only upon registration in the land registry.
 When conducting a property search in Turkey or a deed search in Turkey, the land registry plays a crucial role as it ensures that all property transactions are officially recorded and legally binding.
 In accordance with the principle of publicity, land registry records are open to interested parties and can be examined.